Sanford, North Carolina

-Sanford is a city in Lee County, North Carolina, United States.
+Sanford is a city in and the county seat of Lee County, North Carolina, United States.
+Since its incorporation in 1874, Sanford has been an active railroad and industrial center, known as one of the nation's largest producers of brick and pottery products.
 The population was 30,261 at the 2020 census.
-It is the county seat of Lee County.
+The geographic center of North Carolina is located northwest of the city, in Chatham County.

 History

 Sanford was named for C.O.
 Sanford, a railroad civil engineer instrumental in the building of the rail lines through the area that formed the foundation of what became the city of Sanford.

 Sanford is located in Lee County, North Carolina, which was formed from parts of the surrounding three counties in 1907.
 On creation of the new county, Sanford and Jonesboro were the major towns in the area.
 Rather than decide which would be the county seat, the decision was to place the county's new courthouse directly between the two towns.
 For decades, Lee County was the only county in the United States to have a courthouse with an RFD address.
-In the late 20th century Sanford had grown to such an extent that it eventually merged with Jonesboro.
+In 1947 Sanford had grown to such an extent that it eventually merged with Jonesboro.
 The town of Jonesboro became Jonesboro Heights, and the name of Sanford was kept for the town.

 The general Sanford area played key roles in the Revolutionary and Civil Wars, specifically regarding sites like the House in the Horseshoe and Endor Iron Furnace.
 Over the following decades, the Sanford area became an important source of coal, brownstone, and brick.
 In particular brownstone and subsequent brick production made Sanford a key provider of these building materials for areas throughout the United States.

-For seven seasons, 1941-42 and 1946-50, Sanford fielded a professional minor league baseball team.
+For seven seasons, 1941–42 and 1946–50, Sanford fielded a professional minor league baseball team.
 In 1941-42, the Sanford Spinners played in the Class D level Bi-State League.
 After the war, a new Spinners team was a member of the Class D level Tobacco State League from 1946 to 1950.
 Home games were played at Temple Park.
 Led by manager Zeb Harrington, the Spinners won the regular season pennant three times.

-On April 16, 2011, a large tornado ripped through Sanford, demolishing a Lowe's hardware store and a warehouse, and destroying multiple homes and buildings before moving into Wake County.
+On April 16, 2011, a large tornado ripped through Sanford, demolishing a Lowe's hardware store and a warehouse, and destroying multiple mobile homes and buildings before moving into Wake County.

 On October 21, 2014, Sanford established a formal sister city relationship with Yixing, China.
 On October 5, 2019, Sanford established a formal sister city relationship with Atizapan de Zaragoza, Mexico.

 The Buffalo Presbyterian Church and Cemeteries, Downtown Sanford Historic District, East Sanford Historic District, Euphronia Presbyterian Church, Farish-Lambeth House, Hawkins Avenue Historic District, Lee Avenue Historic District, Lee County Courthouse, Lee County Training School, John D. McIver Farm, Railroad House, Rosemount-McIver Park Historic District, Sanford High School, Former, Seaboard Milling Company, and Temple Theatre are listed on the National Register of Historic Places.